pnnl/buildingid-plpgsql/README.md

 #### Encode UBID using PostGIS

-Suppose that there exists a database table of buildings ("building"), with columns for the building's ID ("id") and the building's footprint geometry ("the_geom").
+Suppose that there exists a database table of buildings ("building"), with columns for the building's ID ("id") and the building's footprint geometry ("footprint").

 ```sql
 CREATE TABLE building (